mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 6. Flows and Coroutines

-It's important to notice that despite being a suspending function, the `collect` function is inherently synchronous.
+It's essential to notice that the `collect` function is inherently synchronous despite being a suspending function.
 No new coroutine is started under the hood.
 Let's try to put a print statement immediately after the `collect` function of the previous flow:

 ```kotlin
 suspend fun main() {